 This is a great work of art!
 I love FLW!
 I think he was so brilliant, and led such an interesting life.
 Robie House is one of my favorites.
 It feels so modern, even though it's so old.

 Tip: Tours often sell out early on holidays and weekends, especially April-October.
 Wheelchair access is limited to the lower level.
-Groups of 10 or more must purchase a private group tour from the Frank Lloyd Wright Preservation Trust at (312) 994-4040 or firstname.lastname@example.org.
+Groups of 10 or more must purchase a private group tour from the Frank Lloyd Wright Trust at (312) 994-4040 or firstname.lastname@example.org.
 The Go Chicago Card may not be used for groups of ten or more.

-Advance reservations are not available with the Go Chicago card.
+Advance reservations are not available with your Pass.

-Please present your Go Chicago Card at the Robie House Museum Shop at 5757 S. Woodlawn Avenue in Chicago and you will be placed on the next available tour.
+Please present your Pass at the Robie House Museum Shop at 5757 S. Woodlawn Avenue in Chicago and you will be placed on the next available tour.